OscarKhaing/cse15l-lab-reports/lab-report-4.md

 Meanwhile, we will start with the terminal already open and ready to receive input.
 At the beginning, I will be using the _bash_ terminal, though it doesn't really matter once we log into the **ieng6** secure-shell.

+The keys pressed will be listed as they are pressed exactly, and special characters like `<shift>` will be highlighted using the code format and angle brackets, as shown.
+Commands that are done on different lines will be separated by commas.

 # Step 4: Log into ieng6

 _Keys pressed:_